Engineering College of Engineering

 Students who lack entrance units may complete precollege training by Independent Study through the University of Nebraska–Lincoln Office of On-line and Distance Education, in summer courses, or as a part of their first or second semester course loads while in the Explore Center or other colleges at UNL.

-Students should consult their advisor, their department chair, or Engineering Student Services (ESS) if they have questions on current policies.
+Students should consult their advisor, department chair, or Engineering Student Services (ESS) if they have questions on current policies.

 Other Admission Requirements